Overview

 • What specific impediments to access to healthcare services are associated with this region specifically in Tripoli?

-This case study will focus on the region of Tripoli in North Lebanon.
+This case study focused on the region of Tripoli in North Lebanon.
 The city of Tripoli has been marred by decades of armed conflict and instability, resulting in a fragile economy that is struggling to support the local population, let alone the influx of refugees from neighboring Syria in the past decade.

 Syria and northern Lebanon have a long-shared history, with common cultural and religious characteristics.
 With the influx of Syrian refugees, the ongoing economic crisis and the COVID-19 pandemic, Tripoli’s capacity to meet host community and refugee health needs is severely strained, particularly when it comes to the most vulnerable refugees such as women and LGBTQI+ populations.